Training Spiking Neural Networks Using Lessons From Deep Learning: Online Learning

-The constraint imposed on brain-inspired learning algorithms is that the calculation of a gradient should, much like the forward pass, be temporally local, \emph{i.e.} that they only depend on values available at either present time $t$ or $t-1$.
-To address this, we turn to online algorithms that adhere to \textit{temporal locality}.
-Real-time recurrent learning (RTRL) proposed back in 1989 is one prominent example.
 RTRL estimates the same gradients as BPTT, but relies on a set of different computations that make it temporally, but not spatially, local \cite{williams1989learning}.
 Since RTRL's memory requirement does not grow with time, then why is it not used in favour of BPTT?
 BPTT's memory usage scales with the product of time and the number of neurons; it is $\mathcal{O}(nT)$.
 For RTRL, an additional set of computations must be introduced to enable the network to keep track of a gradient that evolves with time.
 These additional computations result in a $\mathcal{O}(n^3)$ memory requirement, which often exceeds the demands of BPTT.
 But the push for continuously-learning systems that can run indefinitely long has cast a spotlight back on RTRL (and variants \cite{tallec2017unbiased, mujika2018approximating, roth2018kernel, murray2019local, marschall2020unified}), with a focus on improving computational and memory efficiency.

 Let us derive what new information needs to be propagated forward to enable real-time gradient calculation for an SNN.
 As in \Cref{eq:bptt2}, let $t$ denote real time in the calculation of $\partial\mathcal{L}/\partial W$, and let the instantaneous loss $\mathcal{L}[t]$ be a measure of how well the instantaneously predicted output $\hat{Y}[t]$ matches the target output $Y[t]$.
 Depending on the type of loss function in use, $\hat{Y}[t]$ might simply be the spike output of the final layer $S_{\rm out}[t]$ or the membrane potential $U[t]$.
 In either case, $\partial\mathcal{L}[t]/U[t]$ does not depend on any values that are not present at $t$, so it is natural to calculate this term in an online manner.
 The key problem is deriving $\partial U[t]/\partial W$ such that it only relies on values presently available at $t-1$ and $t$.